codephillip/adidastest-docs-repo/docs/productiontest.rst

 Production test
 =================

-This contains instructions on how to test the production system on GKE
+This contains instructions on how to test the deployed production system on GKE

 Tools and Specs
 ----------------